-- i.
-All permitted uses in the P-I Zone and I-1 Zone of the City of Tucson Unified Development Code, including Special Exception Land Uses without requiring the approval process identified in the UDC. - ii.
+- a.
+Permitted Uses - All permitted uses in the P-I Zone and I-1 Zone of the City of Tucson Unified Development Code, including Special Exception Land Uses without requiring the approval process identified in the UDC.
+Within the Permitted Use, Buffer and Height Restriction Area (as shown on Exhibit R: Development Unit Plan), the P-I and I-1 uses are permitted EXCEPT for any uses within the Industrial Land Use Group specified in UDC Section 4.8.7 - ii.
 Heavy equipment manufacturing and primary manufacturing as defined in the City of Tucson Unified Development Code. - iii.
-Rail spur in connection with any of the permitted uses in this PAD.

-b.
-Uses Not Permitted
+Rail spur in connection with any of the permitted uses in this PAD. - b.
+Uses Not Permitted - i.

-- i.
 A railroad yard or switching yard as a primary use.
 A railroad yard or switching yard is defined in this PAD as a large-scale railroad operation with a complex series of railroad tracks for storing, sorting, loading and unloading of railroad cars and locomotives. - ii.
-Hazardous material manufacturing and any other I-2 permitted use, except heavy equipment manufacturing and primary manufacturing.
+Hazardous material manufacturing and any other I-2 permitted use, except heavy equipment manufacturing and primary manufacturing. - iii.

-- iii.
 Billboards are not a permitted use in the PAD project area.
 The three (3) existing nonconforming billboards within the project area (COT #592, COT #591, and COT #588) shall be removed as a condition of this PAD rezoning, subject to the following timelines and procedures.
 The three (3) existing billboards are under a Special Land Use Permit (SLUP) issued by ASLD.
 These billboards are to be eliminated from the ASLD SLUP at the time of a successful auction for the parcel(s) on which the billboard(s) is located, but in no event later than three (3) years from the effective date of the ordinance adopted by Mayor and Council to approve this PAD.
 In the event of a successful auction, the purchaser shall acquire all of the necessary approvals and remove the billboard within 60 days of the auction.
 If an auction does not occur within three (3) years of the effective date of the ordinance adopted by Mayor and Council to approve this PAD, and one or more of the billboards is not otherwise removed during this time, ASLD will provide to the City permission to enter upon the subject property, through a separate Right of Entry agreement to be granted within ten (10) business days of the City request, for the City's removal of the billboard(s).
 ASLD shall further provide to the City on a timely basis a copy of the amended SLUP that eliminates the subject billboards.
-In no event is ASLD responsible for physical removal of the billboard(s). - iv.
+In no event is ASLD responsible for physical removal of the billboard(s).

+- iv.
 Marijuana Facility: Dispensary Off-site Cultivation Location. - c.
-Use Specific Standards d.
-Dimensional Standards
+Use Specific Standards i.
+Loading and unloading of train cars from the rail spur.

-Article 4.9 Use Specific Standards of the Unified Development Code shall apply.
+Article 4.9 Use Specific Standards of the Unified Development Code shall apply, including Section 4.9.5.C.4 with the following exceptions: